Everything Kaye...Storytelling

 "I sure am", as I squeezed her back.

 I had called Nola from the room(the bathroom phone actually), to tell her about the park incident, we laughed for hours.
 We had to bring her parents up speed on what had transpired, and we laughed some more.
 Her dad had been more reserved till I told the story about the Great Geese Chase, he laughed till he cried.
-I told Nola how beautiful West Virginia was and she said but I've been thinking about moving up north.
-I think my career will blossom more in a bigger area.
-I told her we would love to have her, my salon could use a colorist like her.
-She said she'll let me know after the next school year, if she was going to move she wanted to move before Sarah started high school.
+I told Nola how beautiful West Virginia was.
+"I've been thinking about moving up north, to a bigger city, with more opportunities. " I told her we would love to have her".
+My salon could use a colorist like her.
+She said she'll let me know after the next school year.

 The weather was kind of cool when we left the room to go to Nola's house for breakfast but it was hot and humid when we came back to the room.